jackalope/jackalope-prismic/README.md

+# Abandoned

+This package is not maintained.
+Please use the maintained PHPCR implementations [jackalope-doctrine-dbal](https://github.com/jackalope/jackalope-doctrine-dbal) or [jackalope-jackrabbit](https://github.com/jackalope/jackalope-jackrabbit).

 # Jackalope [![Build Status](https://secure.travis-ci.org/jackalope/jackalope-prismic.png?branch=master)](http://travis-ci.org/jackalope/jackalope-prismic)

 Implementation of the PHP Content Repository API ([PHPCR](http://phpcr.github.io)) using a relational database to persist data.

-Jackalope uses the http://prismic.io service for storage.
+Jackalope-prismic uses the http://prismic.io service for storage.

 For the moment, it is less feature complete, performant and robust than [Jackalope-Jackrabbit](http://github.com/jackalope/jackalope-jackrabbit).